The Focus Mills

 The architecture is optimized for cognitive narrowing.
 Corridors are straight and featureless — no visual complexity to engage peripheral processing.
 Lighting is even and diffuse — no shadows, no contrast, nothing to notice.
 Temperature is precisely 21°C. The air is filtered to remove all organic scent.
 The workstations are identical pods: a chair, a desk surface, a single interface port, a water dispenser.
 No personal items.
 No decoration.
 No windows.

 The largest mill occupies floors 12 through 17 of the former Ironclad administration building between Sectors 4 and 5.
 It processes 2,400 workers per shift, three shifts daily, 362 days a year.
 It closes only for the Three-Day Memorial.
 Focus Lock takes approximately 45 seconds to engage.
 Unlock takes approximately 20 minutes.
-The asymmetry is by design.
+The asymmetry is not discussed in orientation materials.

 The mill smells like nothing.
 This is its most disturbing quality.
 Not a clean smell, not a filtered smell — nothing.
 The atmospheric processing removes scent so completely that the olfactory system, starved of input, begins generating phantom smells.